 As the weather changes, it is time to start thinking about winterizing your equipment.
-Depending on the frequency you will be using your saw throughout the winter, these 3 fuel-related strategies will help see your equipment through the cold season and take on the toughest cuts with confidence next season.
+Follow these 3 fuel-related strategies to help see your equipment through the cold season and take on the toughest cuts with confidence next season.

 If you plan to be using your saw weekly, stick with non-oxygenated fuel.
 This is the best way to dodge phase separation.
 Even sitting for only a few days, changes in temperature creates more water buildup in the tank.
 When fueling your saw, always use ethanol-free fuel, whether non-oxygenated fuel or MotoMix®.

 If you plan on only using your saw a handful of times this winter it is a good idea to use MotoMix® as your primary fuel.
 Stihl’s premixed fuel provides an extended storage life that lasts longer than ethanol-based fuel.
 It also prevents phase separation, where fuel and the water in fuel split into two layers.
 Ethanol attracts 50% more water than pure fuel due to the water attraction properties of alcohol present in ethanol, increasing the chance of phase separation.
 When this happens the layer of water can corrode the bottom of the tank when sitting for too long.
 Once the engine is started, it runs the layer of water through first, creating a potential for internal saw damage.
 MotoMix® eliminates this problem by using high-octane motor fuel and its highest-quality oil.
 If you are going to be putting your saw on the shelf for more than 2 weeks you should avoid using any fuel containing ethanol.
 Below is an example of phase separation.